bhctest123/soberlivingappcom-new/src/content/blog/faq-about-how-to-open-an-sober-living-home-in-maine.md

 ---
-title: "Sober Living App - FAQ About How to Open an Sober Living Home in Maine"
+title: 'FAQ About How to Open an Sober Living Home in Maine'
 description: 'Open a sober living home in Maine?
 Get FAQs on certification (MARR), Narcan, grants & high demand.
 Your guide to Maine''s recovery housing rules.'
 date: 2023-01-19
 author: "Ben Weiss"